Office of Undersecretary, President's Board of Advisors on Historically Black Colleges and Universities, U.S. Department of Education.

 Diane Auer Jones,

-Principal Deputy Under Secretary delegated the duties of Under Secretary and Assistant Secretary for Postsecondary Education.
+Principal Deputy Under Secretary delegated the duties of Under Secretary.